EvanDaley/Three.js-M4NG0-Framework-DEPRECATED/readme.md

 # Project M4NG0 - A Three.js Framework
-This project gives you a starting ground for a `multi-scene` project with three.js, webpack and GSAP.
+### This project gives you a starting ground for a `multi-scene` project with three.js, webpack and GSAP.

 ![portal image](mango.jpg)
 [Photo shameless taken from images.indianexpress.com]

 Embrace the Mango:
-- Clean reusable project structure
+- M4NG0'S clean and reusable structure makes starting new 3d projects a breeze
-- Assets management is greatly simplified.
+- Asset management is greatly simplified.
 Models and textures are loaded asynchronously and can be shared between scenes
-- One renderer, and one full-screen canvas
+- One reusable renderer, and one full-screen canvas
 - Helper methods make it easy to create scenes and swap between them
 - Webpack configuration makes it easy to build for production